 France and Rwanda restore diplomatic relations, three years after they were severed over a row about responsibility for the 1990s genocide.

-2009 December - Rwanda declared free of landmines - the first country to achieve this status.
+2009 December - Rwanda is declared free of landmines - the first country to achieve this status.

-2010 February - French President Nicolas Sarkozy visits to mark reconciliation after years of accusations over the genocide.
-Rwanda said France armed Hutu extremists, and a French judge accused President Kagame of involvement in the death of President Habyarimana.
+2010 February - French President Nicolas Sarkozy visits to mark reconciliation after years of mutual recrimination over the genocide.

 2010 June - Ex-army chief of staff Faustin Kayumba Nyamwasa, a former ally turned critic of President Kagame, is wounded in a shooting while in exile in South Africa.